 ____________________________________

 In our family, Medicine took on a mythical persona.
 Like the morals of Aesop’s Fables, the myth lived and breathed in us.
 It sprang to life in the wide-open halls of St. Luke’s Hospital, where Dad saw patients.
-The building’s white pillars stood bold against the brick, and the old clock tower rivaled the beautiful ones of New England.
-With its Puritanical austerity, St. Luke’s could have fit in on a college campus.
+The building’s white pillars stood bold against the brick, and the old clock tower rivaled beautiful ones of New England.
+With its austere trimmings, St. Luke’s could have fit in on a college campus.
 Bordering the inner-city, its majesty was out of place.

 Dad moved from St. Luke’s to group practice on the East Side of Cleveland.
 In high school, I worked Saturdays, answering the phones from 8 to 12.
 When patients arrived for their appointments, Dad hugged them as if greeting an old friend.
 “How are you?” he’d ask.

-He put the emphasis on “you,” drawing it out for people he had known for years.
+He put the emphasis on “are you,” drawing it out for people he had known for years.
 The most special among them were the Italians his dad had delivered.
 Or the ones who started as his dad’s patients and became his own.
 They were family.

 Working at the office could feel like working at a bakery.
 People were always bringing sweets.
 Danishes, strudel, coffee cake.
 In summer it was bell peppers, cucumbers, tomatoes from the garden.
 Years later, I would learn it was payment from patients who couldn’t afford an appointment.